imagej/imagej.github.io/_pages/plugins/trackmate/custom-detection-algorithms.md

 Let's get started with the easiest part, the detection algorithm.

-## The {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/detection/SpotDetector.java' label='SpotDetector' %} interface.
+## The {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/detection/SpotDetector.java' label='SpotDetector' %} interface

-### A detector instance operates on a single frame.
+### A detector instance operates on a single frame

 The detection part itself is implemented in a class that implements the {% include github org='fiji' repo='TrackMate' branch='master' source='fiji/plugin/trackmate/detection/SpotDetector.java' label='SpotDetector' %} interface.
 Browsing there, you will see that it is just a specialization of an output algorithm from [ImgLib2](/libs/imglib2).
 We are required to spit out a `List<Spot>` that represents the list of detection (one `Spot` per detection) for a **single frame**.